plum-umd/java-sketch/README.md

 #### jsk.sh

-This is the main script that runs Java Sketch.
+This is the main script that runs JSketch.
 ```sh
 $ ./jsk.sh (input_file | input_dir)+ [options]*
 ```